cobaltpngsituation/cobaltpngsituation/README.md

 ###

-▸ C+H is always allowed, as long as 'c+h' is in my name (if it's not, it's most likely an oc's preference), and even if I'm with friends, I don't mind.
+⟢ C+H is always allowed as long as it's in my name, and even if I'm sitting with friends (if it's not, it's most likely an OC's preference)

-▸ Don't associate me with my friends, please.
-I'm myself, not them, and don't agree with or know everything my friends do or say.
+⟢ Don't associate me with my friends.
+I'm myself, and don't know everything they do and/or say.

-▸ Don't colour-drop, copy, or take inspiration from any of my ponies, please.
+⟢ Don't colour-drop, copy, or take inspiration from my ponies, please.

-▸ I barely incorporate tone indicators in my messages, but can if requested to.
-I also appreciate them being used as I can't read tone too well over text.
+⟢ I incorporate tone indicators/tags in my messages when I feel that they're necessary, and I appreciate them being used, as I can't read tones too well.

-▸ If I'm bothering you or have done something wrong, please tell me.
+⟢ If I'm bothering you or did something wrong, please tell me.
 If I'm clear on my boundaries, I'd appreciate it if you were, too.

 ![](https://file.garden/Z0TC-0mCggxGeVLO/Blue%20dividerr.png)</details>